 UNIVERSITY OF WISCONSIN River Falls

 The Agricultural Education undergraduate major prepares students for teaching positions in agricultural education as well as jobs in agricultural business, sales, service, production, marketing, public relations, extension and research.
 At UWRF, our program includes a mix of technical agriculture, professional education and agricultural education courses.
-To supplement classroom experiences, students utilize modern and well-equipped laboratories, computer facilities, three food processing pilot plants and two laboratory farms.
+To supplement classroom experiences, students utilize modern and well-equipped laboratories including two laboratory farms.
 Students in the major spend time in area middle and high school classrooms observing master teachers and building their teaching skills prior to a semester long student teaching experience at the end of the program.
 Students interested in extension education careers including 4-H youth development will find many opportunities to work with area extension staff and volunteers.

 Students will develop the knowledge, skills and dispositions needed to be successful professionals.
 The major does not require a minor, but many students choose to complete one.
-In addition to the required classes, students must complete field experience hours, agricultural experience hours and state-mandated tests for program completion to receive a teaching license.
+In addition to the required classes, students must complete additional degree and teacher licensing requirements including school based experiences, agricultural occupational experience and state-mandated tests.
 While the program is designed to meet the requirements for an agricultural education teaching license in Wisconsin, its design closely follows the Minnesota licensure requirements as well.

 The UWRF Agricultural Education Society and honorary, professional Alpha Tau Alpha chapter, work with 4-H and FFA members by presenting leadership workshops and coordinating career development events.
 These organizations have a long history of success competing in the National Collegiate Agricultural Education Contests held in conjunction with the National FFA Convention each fall.
 Opportunities also exist for conducting undergraduate research and attending agricultural education research conferences.